A Full Dental Crown Veneered tooth and the types available

 Zirconia and porcelain: the most aesthetic crowns

 Zirconia and porcelain crowns are often used for anterior teeth as they offer more aesthetic solutions.
 These materials make it possible to adapt to the tone and shade of the adjacent teeth, so the result is a more harmonious and natural feel, with a good dentist being able to correctly shade a crown such as most people won’t be able to tell which tooth has the crown and which is the natural tooth.

-On the other hand, caps made of metal (such as gold) and porcelain are used in cases where a patient may grind their teeth, or in general, the crown needs to be quite resistant.
-In placing a Full dental crown veneered, a cap made of metal (usually gold) is placed on the remaining tooth.
+On the other hand, caps made of metal can be veneered with porcelain.
+They can be used in cases where a patient may grind their teeth, or in general, the crown needs to be quite resistant.
+In placing a Full dental crown veneered, a cap made of metal is placed on the remaining tooth.
 Alternatively, other metals can be used, which will later be coated with porcelain to give the appearance of a real tooth.
 Its use is not recommended on the visible teeth in the smile, since being made of metal, it is possible that the aesthetic finish is not the desired one.